Councils Go Vegan – in the UK and Worldwide

 Helsinki: To help combat the climate catastrophe, Helsinki City Council does not serve meat or cows’ milk at council events.
 The council has also created a website and app called Think Sustainably, which city residents and visitors can use to find restaurants and cafés serving vegan food.

-Oslo: City council events have meat-free meals as the default option, and secondary schools do not serve meat.
-The council promotes the Planetary Health Diet to residents and aims to reduce meat consumption by 50% by the end of 2023.
+Oslo: City council events have meat-free meals as the default option, and nursery and secondary schools do not serve meat.
+The council promotes the Planetary Health Diet to residents and aims to reduce meat consumption by 50%.

 Berkeley, California: The council has set a goal of serving 50% vegan food at City of Berkeley facilities by 2024.
 This applies to food served in government buildings and at public events, and the council has resolved to adopt a goal of serving 100% vegan food pending a review.